Blog > How to Keep Your Business Safe Online

 Install Security Software

-So what is Malware?
+What is Malware?
 Malware is a piece of software that has been created to damage, disrupt or gain access to a computer system.
-It comes in many different forms such as trojans, viruses, spyware… You can read more about the different types of malware here.
-Regardless of how it gets onto your computer or why it’s there, you can be sure, that it will definitely cause you problems.
+It comes in many different forms such as trojans, viruses or spyware and can be picked up from suspicious websites, email links or other means… Regardless of how it gets onto your computer or why it’s there, you can be sure that it is certain to cause you problems.

-As a website owner, your data could be compromised by malware so it’s important to scan your computer regularly, and if you think your computer is behaving in an unusual manner and doing things you don’t expect.
-Being pro-active and setting up a security suite can help give you peace of mind that your system is protected.
+As a website owner, malware could potentially compromise your data so it’s important to scan your computer regularly, especially if you think your computer is behaving in an unusual manner and doing things you don’t expect.
+Being proactive and setting up security software is one of the first and most critical steps to offering you peace of mind that your device is protected.

 Struggling to come up with a strong password that’s memorable?
 Here’s a nifty trick to get you started:

-“I really fancy eating a slice of pizza”
+“I really fancy eating a slice of pizza outdoors in the sun”

 Take the first letter of each word